Build a Platformer Game

 Tip

 You can use any sprite indexes you want.
-Just update the constants at the top of the script to match.
+Just update the constants at the top of the script to match and enable the same flag bits on the matching tile sprites.

 Step 2: Paint your level

-Open the Map Editor and paint your level:
+Open the Map Editor and paint your level with the tiles you flagged in Step 1:

 • Ground row – a full row of solid tiles across the bottom